resampling-stats/resampling-with/README.md

     the new file stem.
 For example, the PDF corresponding to `source/reliability_average.Rmd` is `26-Chap-22_reliability_average.pdf`.
     Also see the chapter mappings at the end of this page.
-*   Rebuild the file you're working on from time to time with e.g.
+*   Rebuild the file you're working on from time to time.
-    `../scripts/rebuild_chapter reliability_average.Rmd` from the `source`
+    From the `source` directory:
-    directory.
-Check the contents by opening e.g.
-    `../python-book/reliability_average.Rmd` (Quarto will show the correct
-    filename after the rebuild step).
-If you get an error like this:

     ```
-    Error in readLines(con, warn = readLines.warn) :
-      cannot open the connection
-    Calls: .main ... eval -> <Anonymous> -> yaml.load -> paste -> readLines
+    ninja ../python-book/reliability_average.html
     ```

-    then make sure you have run the `make set-version-python` or `make set-version-r` command, to build the needed `_quarto.yml` and `_variables.yml` files.
+    You can see the generated contents by opening e.g.
+    `../python-book/reliability_average.Rmd`
+    (Quarto will show the correct filename after the rebuild step), and the matching `../python-book/reliability_average.html`.
 *   When in some kind of shape that is ready for other people to look at, make your commits with the changes, and do a pull-request to the main repository.
 See the **initial port checklist** below.